walter-garcia/Laravel-API/README.md

 ~~~
 php artisan migrate -> This will create the tables.
-php artisan db:seed -> This will seed the table `items` with the items.
+php artisan db:seed -> This will seed the ITEMS table with the items.
 ~~~

+###### The survivors, infections and inventories table will be empty.
+That way you can create and manage your own data.

 ---------------------------------------

 ## Show all survivors